-The Company owns various claims north-northeast of Yellowknife, acquired by staking.
-These claims include the Starfish, Winterlake North, BP, and Zip claims, all of which are leases.
+The Company owns various claims and leases north-northeast of Yellowknife which include the Starfish, and Zip projects.

 During the year ended November 30, 2019, the Company reclassified cumulative exploration costs of \$64,440 in connection with certain Zip claims that were previously recorded within the Providence Greenstone Belt project, as discussed below.